leeprovoost/go-rest-api-template/README.md

 ```
 if err != nil {
-  response := Status{
+  response := models.Status{
-    Status:  "404",
+    Status:  strconv.Itoa(http.StatusNotFound),
     Message: "can't find any users",
   }
-  log.Println(err)
+  log.WithFields(log.Fields{
+    "env":    appEnv.Env,
+    "status": http.StatusNotFound,
+  }).Error("Can't find any users")
-  ctx.Render.JSON(w, http.StatusNotFound, response)
+  appEnv.Render.JSON(w, http.StatusNotFound, response)
   return
 }
 ```

 constructs a new `Status` response struct.
 Adds a 404 status so that computers can understand it, but also adds a human-readable message.
+We need to convert the `http.StatusNotFound` from an integer to a string using `strconv.Itoa` because the status codes in the `Status` object are strings.
 It then prints the error to the server log.
-I've used here a simple `log.Println` but there are multiple ways you can do that.
 Last but not least you send the `Status` struct as a JSON response back to the client and add the 404 Not Found response to the HTTP headers (using `http.StatusNotFound`).

 ### Special Route: Health check